 Microwave Peanut Brittle

 You can burn this if your microwave is too powerful and use the “high” setting (it’s all explained in the recipe).
 Otherwise, it’s easy peasy and oh-so-yummy.

 Semi-Easy Chocolate Truffles

 Okay; I'm not going to mislead you here.
 The truffle recipe itself is easy-peasy.
 But making the truffles?
 It depends how complicated you want to get.
-I like to make a variety, but to do so, you need to be careful to keep all the "finishes" separate.
+If you want to make a variety, you need to be careful to keep all the "finishes" separate.
 And the chocolate coating is messy to work with, and don't ask me how they get them so perfect in the shops!
 (This is why the nuts and other extras go on the outside rather than on the inside, like they do with most store-bought truffles.)

 So, this truffle recipe from allrecipes.com is easy to make, and I love that it includes instructions for different flavors.
 But it takes some patience to get the truffles uniform in size, to not get the different flavors mixed together, and to get the coating to look pretty.
 If you've never made truffles before, you may want to try a half recipe and just one flavor.
-I suggest dipping in white chocolate and rolling in toasted coconut; you can see these on the plate in the pic above.
+I suggest dipping in white chocolate and rolling in toasted coconut; you can see these on the plate in the pic above, and they are ahhh-maaay-zing.
 The other combos on the plate are dark chocolate with almonds and dark chocolate with raspberry powder (made by whazzing up freeze-dried raspberries in a spice grinder).
-All are delicious, but the coconut/white chocolate combo is by far my favorite.
+All are delicious.

 Signature Seasoning Blends

 Homemade seasoning blends can be very nice, especially if you’ve come up with a special recipe of your own.
 Empty spice jars are cheap, and you can get them at many home and kitchen stores or just order them from Amazon.
 One afternoon spent mixing and bottling could reap gifts for dozens of people!